Lenox Hill Hospital/Manhattan Eye, Ear, and Throat Institute - Outpatient Center for Mental Health

 Estimated hours/week of didactics: 2 hrs

-Specific didactics include: Group Psychotherapy, DBT, Child Assessment, Mental Status Exam, Working with Culturally Diverse Individuals and Families, Clinical Case Presentations.
+Specific didactics include: Group Psychotherapy, DBT, Child Assessment, Mental Status Exam, Working with Culturally Diverse Individuals and Families, Clinical Case Presentations, and Perinatal Mood and Anxiety Disorders (PMAD).
 Externs participate in interdisciplinary staff DBT informed peer supervision groups on a weekly basis.
-Opportunities to participate in Child Neuropsychology rounds at the Center for Attention and Learning.
+Additional opportunities include participation in Child Neuropsychology rounds at the Center for Attention and Learning, and didactics on psychosis and serious mental illness through the Early Treatment Program.

-- New research opportunities are in development, where externs may participate in projects related to clinical work with women and families in the perinatal period.
+New research opportunities are in development, where externs may participate in projects related to clinical work with women and families in the perinatal period, as well as first episode psychosis.